ROCm/MIVisionX/toolkit/amd_data_generation_toolkit/classification/readme.md

 ## Outputs

-* 1. output image directory - this folder contains all the images resized and renamed
+1. Output Image Directory - this folder contains all the images resized and renamed

-* 2. `fileName-val.txt` - this is the classification label validation text file (fileName -- -f option )
+2. `fileName-val.txt` - this is the classification label validation text file (fileName -- -f option )
 ```
 imagename_1.JPEG 122
 imagename_2.JPEG 928
 ```

-* 3. `fileName-scriptOutput` - this folder contains all the logs and error files
+3. `fileName-scriptOutput` - this folder contains all the logs and error files

  + `fileName-fileNameTanslation.csv`
  + `fileName-fileNameWithErrors.csv`